E3Coders/eloquent/docs/chap3.md

     };
     console.log(myVariable(param);

-A function is an expression beginning with the keyword function and it must have {} to delimite the statements of the function, even when there is only one statement.
+A function is an expression beginning with the keyword "function" and it must have {} to delimite the statements of the function, even when there is only one statement.